karanc0s/expense-tracker/design_doc.md

 * User is able to track their financial behaviour
 * AI can suggest
 * App should be able ti add expense on its own by reading and parsing sms
-* Notification indicating various things like ris, overspending etc (WhatsApp , SMS)
+* Notification indicating various things like ris, overspending etc. (WhatsApp , SMS)

 ### Auth HLD